runtime-enforcement/whyenf/other/README.md

 We omitted the details (files and folders) that are not relevant.
-For instance, in our paper, we evaluated WhyEnf's performance and compared it to EnfPoly's (MonPoly's enforcement mode), but we will not include a description of EnfPoly's structure here.
+For instance, in our paper, we evaluated WhyEnf's performance and compared it to EnfPoly's (MonPoly's enforcement mode) and WhyMon's, but we will not include a description of EnfPoly's or WhyMon's structure here.

 # Content

+## `monpoly/monpoly`

+This file corresponds to EnfPoly's executable.

+## `whymon/bin/whymon.exe`

+This file corresponds to WhyMon's executable.

 ## `whyenf/bin/whyenf.ml`